 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||© 2010 Royal Australian and New Zealand College of Ophthalmologists.|
+|Additional Information (displayed to public):||© 2010 Royal Australian and New Zealand College of Ophthalmologists.|

 |Uncontrolled Keywords:||cataract surgery; IVTA injection; macular oedema; visual acuity|

 |Fields of Research (FoR):||11 Medical and Health Sciences > 1113 Ophthalmology and Optometry > 111301 Ophthalmology

 11 Medical and Health Sciences > 1101 Medical Biochemistry and Metabolomics > 110107 Metabolic Medicine